mfarache/jekyll-now/_posts/2017-4-4-Integration-testing-docker-junit.md

 However our ESB layer (Mule) is craving for improvements!
 We tried with no luck adding a suite to be part of the Arquillian acceptance test project but was not trivial.
 We have been using Munit for functional testing but we feel it was not enough as we were missing real integration testing.

+# Integration test proof of concept scenario

-Our integration testing scenario can be summarized as follows
+Our integration testing scenario can be summarized as follows:

 + Third party application ORIGIN push XML messages to a RabbitMQ
 + Our Mule ESB layer handle those XML messages, doing validation steps, enriching the information provided by another application
 + ENRICHER, transformation of payload and eventually a message is sent to an application DESTINY